AliGuard/Ultimaco-SafeGuard---Reverse-Engineering-Project/README.md

 From here on you can use the Snapshot function from VMware to make a memory snapshot you can revert to so you keep preventing this counter to go up again.

 **Safeguard Easy 4.11**
-The bit in question Doesn ot count up like in the old SGE version but counting down.
+The bit in question does not count up like in the old SGE version but counting down.
 It starts at value DB and counts down to DA, D9, D8 and so on.
 Resetting it to value DB will revert the timer.